dantona02/projects/README.md

     return artists
     ```
 - ### class `TrajectoryOpt`
-  This is the recommended class for animating the trajectories of the three bodies, as this class is much more computational efficient than `Trajectory` due to its core, which is based on matplotlibs `LineCollection`.
+  This is the recommended class for animating the trajectories of the three bodies, as this class is much more computational efficient than `Trajectory` due to its core, which is based on matplotlib's `LineCollection`.
   An object of the class `TrajectoryOpt` can be created like the following:
   ```python
   trajectoryOpt = TrajectoryOpt(ax, size_main, size_side, datarange, color1, color2)